webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

   In [the article on inter-stage variables](webgpu-inter-stage-variables.html#a-interpolate) we brought up that you can mark how to interpolate inter-stage variables with the `@interpolate(...)` attribute.
-One option is `sample` in which case the fragment shader will be run once for each sample.
+One option is `sample`, in which case the fragment shader will be run once for each sample.
-  There are also builtins like `@builtin(sample_index)` and `@builtin(sample_mask)` that will give you more info about which sample you are currently working on.
+  There are also builtins like `@builtin(sample_index)`, which well tell you which sample you are currently working on, and `@builtin(sample_mask)`, which, as an input, will tell you which samples were inside the triangle, and, as an output, will they you prevent sample points from getting updated.

 * You do not have to set a resolve target on every render pass